 “I have found it very helpful at times just nipping into the office and get a chat with you for a few minutes and that has eased my mind a lot on a lot of different occasions.”

-There is an increasing tendency for national law firms to offer pop-up advice clinics in towns and districts where they do not have a permanent office.
+There has, from time to time, been a tendency for national law firms to offer pop-up advice clinics in towns and districts where they do not have a permanent office.